Zhenis Kembayev: Teaching and research career

 Kembayev joined KIMEP in 2004 and teaches courses in Public International Law, Law of the European Union and Constitutional Law.

 His research interests are connected with legal issues related to: (a) the regional integration processes within the Eurasian Economic Union and the Collective Security Treaty Organization; (b) the operation of the Shanghai Cooperation Organisation; (c) the EU constitutional and external relations law; and (d) constitutional law of Kazakhstan and comparative constitutional law.

 Since 2015, Kembayev is a Jean Monnet Chair in European and International Law.
-In 2016–2017, he was selected as a Weiser and a Grotius Research Fellow at the University of Michigan and in 2018, a Research Fellow at the National University of Singapore.
+In 2016–2017, he was selected as a Weiser and a Grotius Research Fellow at the University of Michigan and in 2018, a research fellow at the National University of Singapore.

 He is the author of several books and is active in publishing in internationally recognized peer-review journals.
 He has presented papers at scores of legal conferences and public hearings around the world.
-Professor Kembayev also serves on several advisory editorial boards, including Review of Central and East European Law and Osteuropa-Recht.
+Kembayev also serves on several advisory editorial boards, including Review of Central and East European Law and Osteuropa-Recht.